monk-io/docs/_mkdocs/docs/guides/04-config-files.md

 ## Conclusion

-Working with configuration files at template level gives a lot of control over configuration contents and enables re-use of common configuration patterns.
+Working with configuration files at Kit level gives a lot of control over configuration contents and enables re-use of common configuration patterns.